mchlol/calculator/readme.md

 ```

 *Dealing with overflow of numbers*
 We still want the numbers to be present so we can perform calculations on them if necessary.
 But we don't want to be able to see them.
+A quick hack to deal with this for now and we'll come back to rounding later.

 ```
     word-wrap: break-word;